 10 Tips for Boarding Your Cat

-- Make hotel reservations early, especially during peak summer months, March Break, Christmas, and other major holidays in Ontario.
+- Make a reservation early, especially during peak summer months, March Break, Christmas, and other major holidays in Ontario.
 Also have your cat(s) vaccinations on hand.

 - As you begin packing for your trip, talk to your cat and explain your plans, describe our cat boarding hotel and emphasize you will return and bring your cat home.
 Cats that have been informed of their pet resort vacation are calmer and adjust better to boarding.
 Cats understand more than most folks realize!